 It makes sense that someone with Celiac disease or a gluten sensitivity might see glutinous rice on a menu and wonder whether this has something to do with gluten.
 But you don't need to worry.
 Glutinous rice is just a kind of rice, and like all rice, it does not contain any gluten.
 The word glutinous refers to the rice being sticky and gummy.
 It is also sometimes called waxy rice, sticky rice, or since it has a natural sweetness, sweet rice.
 This is the kind of rice used in the classic Thai dessert Sticky Rice with Mangoes and, if you've never tried it, you should.
 The two together are a perfect combo.

-Continue Reading » Glutinous Rice: Does That Have Gluten?
+Continue Reading » Glutinous Rice: Is it Gluten Free?

 Many people take vitamin and mineral supplements, not because they have a poor diet, but as added insurance against a lack of certain nutrients.
 This is probably not needed at all but the attitude is better safe than sorry and a little extra won't hurt.
 The fact is, extra will not likely do anything but cost you money.
 Still, many people have more specific reasons for taking supplements, usually because of ideas they have derived from nutrition misinformation.
 This article explores some of these reasons.